yiyuma/technical-tutorials/Testing/Mockito.md

 Mockito is mocking framework for Java in software test.
 It is an open source framework.<br>
 Link: https://site.mockito.org/ <br>
 Using Mockito simplifies the development of tests for classes with extenal dependencies. <br>
 Spring boot has built-in support for Mockito.
-In maven if you add spring-boot-starter-test, it has reference for mockito.
+In maven if you add spring-boot-starter-test, it has reference of mockito.

 a mock object is a dummy implementation for an interface or a class.
 It allows to define the output of certain method calls.
 They typically record the interaction with the system and tests can validate that.